Let's Create a Contact Form

 }

-creates a new form.
+, creates a new form

 , addEmail()

-and
+, and

 addTextArea()

 method.
-Finally,

-we also added an event onSuccess
+Finally, we attached an event handler to onSuccess

-, which is triggered if
+, which

-component be rendered in the Home/default.latte
+component in the Home/default.latte

 template: